lexview/xlexview/README.md

 # xlexview

-X11 Lexicon Viewer
+Hi.
+Lexicon Viewer for X11 Windows System is OpenSource programm.

-Hi ;)
+You can start xlexview on X11 pure system.

-Lexicon Viewer for X11 system.
-It's soft using pure X11 and no need other library ;)
+Thanx.